 When it comes to supplementation, we always have a food first approach.
 And like almost all nutrients, you can receive adequate levels through food alone, as long as you are eating a varied diet.
 Saying that, if you are deficient, then supplementation has proven effective in restoring levels.
 Keep in mind that taking magnesium supplementation provides no additional benefits to a person with already adequate levels.

 There is a lot of research happening on magnesium and it’s role in various diseases, in sports performance and sleep cycle – but there is currently no strong evidence to suggest supplementing has a significant impact on sports performance.
+The other thing to remember is that it is possible to have too much magnesium.
+While it’s unlikely this would happen through diet alone, it can happen through supplementation (especially if you are taking multiple supplements that all contain magnesium).
+Excessive magnesium intake can result in diarrhoea, nausea, cramping and possible heart problems.

 How to boost magnesium in your diet